-Dr. James Allen practices family medicine.
-Dr. Allen is a graduate of the University of Mississippi School of Medicine and the University of Louisville School of Medicine.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Allen takes.
+Dr. James Allen specializes in family medicine.
+He is a graduate of the University of Mississippi School of Medicine and the University of Louisville School of Medicine.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Allen accepts.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Ethnicity

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.